-If you want to dive a cenote, the Yucatan Peninsula is the perfect region to visit.
-The number of cenotes for diving near Tulum and Playa del Carmen is unbelievable.
+Cenotes diving is an experience you will never forget.
+The number of cenotes for scuba diving in Tulum and Playa del Carmen is unbelievable.
 And so is the number of dive shops.
 On Google Maps, I counted approximately 60 dive shops in Tulum and Playa del Carmen.
 But what are the best cenotes for diving?
 If you plan to do cenotes diving in Tulum or Playa del Carmen, this article will help.

-It can quickly become overwhelming to choose which cenotes to dive in Tulum.
+It can quickly become overwhelming to choose cenotes for scuba diving in Tulum.

 We have been through that.
-It’s hard to select just a few cenote in the list of cenotes accessible for divers (see map at the end of the post).
+It’s hard to select just a few cenotes in the list of all the beautiful cenotes accessible for scuba divers (see map at the end of the post).

-Some cenotes, like The Pit, are deep (>18 metres).
-Hence, you must be an advanced diver to access them.
+Some cenotes, like The Pit or Zapote, are deep (>18 metres).
+Hence, you must be at least an advanced scuba diver to access them.
 Some other cenotes are suitable only for divers with peak buoyancy as the rock formations that decorate the cenotes are very fragile.

-Also, be prepared to need an excellent buoyancy (as you’ll have rocks all around), kick like a frog and dive with Nitrox (especially if you plan to do multiple dives over a few days).
+Also, be prepared to need an excellent buoyancy (as you’ll have rocks all around), kick like a frog and maybe dive with Nitrox (especially if you plan to do multiple dives over a few days).
 They didn’t ask us about diving with Nitrox and we weren’t certified for it.
 We just had a quick introductory talk.
 But be careful: if there is an accident, you will probably not be covered by your travel insurance if you dive with a gas you are not certified for.
-I wish I knew we were diving with Nitrox before as I would have been interested in reading the documentation to better learn about it.
+I wish I knew we were diving with Nitrox before as I would have been interested in reading the documentation to better learn about it – and get certified.

-Cenotes are very different from one to another.
-That’s why it’s hard to choose “the best cenote for diving”, as you will see very different things.
+And cenotes are very different from one to another.
+That’s why it’s hard to choose “the best cenote for scuba diving”, as you will see very different things.
 Do you prefer rock formations?
 Vegetation?
 Marine life?

 Have you heard of halocline?
 It is the phenomenon when salt and fresh water meet and do not mix.
 I had never seen one before, so I made sure we could experience this.
 Some cenotes are better than others for seeing haloclines, and Tajma Ha was excellent for that.

-Have you ever dived in a sulphur cloud?
-If you like the idea, The Pit (advanced divers only) and Angelita have one.
+Have you ever dived into a sulphur cloud?
+If you like the idea, The Pit Cenote (advanced divers only), the cenote Angelita and cenote Zapote have one.

-It’s tempting to say “all of the above”, I know.
-Unless you have several days for scuba diving cenotes in Tulum and Playa del Carmen, you’ll need to pick your favourite.
+But unless you have several days for scuba diving cenotes in Tulum and Playa del Carmen, you’ll need to pick your favourite.

 The guides at the dive shops will be able to help you select the cenotes matching your envies.
 However, they also tend to push you to choose the ones that are easier to access for them.
-So it is a good idea to think about it prior going to the dive shop.
+So it is a good idea to think about it prior to going to the dive shop.
 It will also save you time to do other things in Tulum (like visiting Sian Ka’an Reserve for example, or Coba Pyramid), instead of spending two hours debating in the dive shop!

-3. Do you prefer a dark & gloomy experience in the cenote?
+3. Do you prefer a dark & gloomy experience when you dive the cenote?
 Or more light?

 I loved the darkness of the cavern with the light suddenly breaking through.
 It’s unique and stunning.
-That’s the typical image I had of diving a cenote.
+That’s the typical image I had of cenotes diving in Tulum.

 Dark and gloomy can be fun too, but it sounded less spectacular to me.
 Was I wrong?
 Some local scuba divers rated these ones as the best cenotes for scuba diving in Tulum.
 Again, I don’t think there is a right or wrong answer.
-If you have time to experience both, let me know what you think in the comments below!
+If you have time to experience both, I’d love to know what you think.

 4. Will you have a chance to snorkel another cenote later?

 Some cenotes are ideal for snorkelling.
-If you have time for snorkelling there, you may want to avoid diving at the same place.
+If you have time for snorkelling cenotes in Tulum, you may want to avoid diving at the same place.
 Or you may choose to do both.
-Although the visibility is perfect, you don’t see the same things as diving will take you a lot further in the caverns than snorkelling.
+Although the visibility is perfect, you don’t see the same things as scuba diving cenotes will take you a lot further in the caverns than snorkelling.

-5. What’s your budget for diving the cenotes?
+5. What’s your budget for scuba diving cenotes?

 I never recommend placing budget restrictions high on the criteria list when we are only talking about two digits.
 I don’t know if I will ever come back to that region of Mexico, so I wanted to choose with my heart.
 Compared to the entire cost of the trip, it wasn’t making a big difference.
 But your wallet may not think the same.

-The cenotes in Tulum we chose for diving
+The cenotes in Tulum/Playa del Carmen we chose for scuba diving

 - We are not certified for cave diving